fuxoft/pusher/README.md

 If you run several persistent Pusher instances concurrently on the same machine, make sure that each of them uses different database file!

-### quit=yes_please

-Pusher immediately quits (the given value must be "yes_please").

-### reset=yes_please
+### logfile=filename

-Clears everything in database, including the unique id counter (effectively a hard restart).
-The given value must be "yes_please".
+Normally, Pusher does some basic logging to stdout.
+Use this option to log to file.
+Use `logfile=/dev/null` to prevent any logging.

 ## Some facts, caveats and possible future improvements

 There is no security at all.
 Any client (that has access to the socket file) can connect to Pusher for any operation.

 Pusher is single-threaded.
 New request is buffered and handled after the previous finishes.

-Pusher server does some very primitive logging to stdout.

 The connections have 1 second hardcoded timeout.
 I.e. you must send your request (including the message data) sooner than 1 second after establishing connection.